Privacy choices

 Instructions

-1. Enter a color value or use Random to test a new sample color.
+1. Enter a resolved screen color or use Random color to test a new sample.

-4. Copy the gamut report for review notes, color checks, or design-system documentation.
+4. Copy the report for design-system notes, implementation handoff, or QA review.

 How it fits